“And You [Caiaphas] will see the Son of Man . . . coming on the Clouds of Heaven.”–When did Caiaphas Die?

 “And you [the high priest] will see the Son of Man sitting at the right hand of the Mighty One”: Caiaphas, the High Priest, may have seen Jesus at the Right Hand of God in Acts 6-7.
 The High Priest was present at the Stoning of Stephen when Steven looked up to the Sky and saw Jesus at the Right Hand of God.

-The information in the following paragraph was kindly provided by Ron, a reader of this website.
+Much of the information in the following paragraph was kindly provided by Ron, a reader of this website.
 In Mark 14:61-62, Jesus says that the high priest will see him at the right hand of God.
-This prophecy appears to have been fulfilled, in part, in Acts 6-7.
+This prophecy appears to have been fulfilled, at least in part, in Acts 6-7.
 According to Acts 6-7, Stephen was brought before the high priest and the Sanhedrin.
 While in their presence, Stephen presented the Gospel.
 He was then immediately put to death.
 At this time, Stephen looked up to heaven in the presence of the high priest in Acts 7:55-56 and “saw the glory of God, and Jesus standing at the right hand of God; and he said, ‘Behold, I see the heavens opened up and the Son of Man standing at the right hand of God.’”
 Stephen’s accusers then covered their eyes in Acts 7:57 and rushed at him to put him to death.

 Why did these people cover their eyes?
 Did they cover their eyes because God appeared in a form so bright that it blinded them as was the case when Christ appeared to Paul in Acts 9:3-9?
-Or did these men also see Jesus at the right hand of God just as Stephen saw, and they covered their eyes because they did not wish to believe?
+Or did these men also see a vision of Jesus at the right hand of God just as Stephen saw, and they covered their eyes because they did not wish to believe?
 Or are both possibilities true?
 Did the high priest who according to Acts 6-7 was present at the death of Stephen also see Jesus at the right hand of God as did Stephen?
 If he did, then this event, no doubt, literally fulfills Mark 14:62: ““And you [the high priest] will see the Son of Man sitting at the right hand of the Mighty One[.]”

 Did Caiaphas see Jesus on Judgment Day?
 Mark 14:61-62 Commentary: As implied in Daniel 7:13-14, Caiaphas would have seen Jesus coming on the Clouds of Heaven and acquiring His Kingdom on Judgment Day after Caiaphas Resurrected from the Dead.